-The Board Game Club meets the last Tuesday of every month.
-It is open to students in 1st – 4th grades and provides an opportunity for students to learn new board games or play classics with friends.
-Board Game Club is sponsored by Amy Jeske: email@example.com and Deborah Trostad: firstname.lastname@example.org.
+The Board Game Club meets every other Monday.
+It is open to students in 2nd – 4th grades and provides an opportunity for students to learn new board games or play classics with friends.
+Board Game Club is sponsored by Deborah Trostad: firstname.lastname@example.org.

 FIRST Lego League Explore

 First Lego League Explore is an after-school activity with limited spots.
+The amount of student participants is dependent upon parent volunteers.
 In Explore, teams of students in 2nd and 3rd grade focus on the fundamentals of engineering as they explore real-world problems, learn to design, and code and create unique solutions made with LEGO bricks and powered by LEGO® Education WeDo 2.0.
-Sign-ups will begin in the fall.
+Applications will be available September 1st.
 Meetings will be every other week after school 3:30-4:30 beginning in September (day of the week to be determined).
-Lego League is sponsored by Carol Lawson: email@example.com and Clark Ward firstname.lastname@example.org
+Lego League Explore is sponsored by Leslie Hagan: firstname.lastname@example.org and Bonnie Spangler: email@example.com.

 FIRST Lego League Challenge